Tayto (Republic of Ireland): Tayto Park

 In November 2010, Ray Coyle (who owned Largo Foods and Tayto at the time), opened a theme park named Tayto Park near Ashbourne in County Meath The park remained under Coyle's ownership when Largo Foods and the Tayto brand became part of Intersnack.
 Factory tours were available in conjunction with visits to the theme park on certain days.

 In February 2022, it was announced that the existing title sponsorship contract would not be renewed, with the park renamed to "Emerald Park" when the existing contract expired in January 2023.
 Other than still selling Tayto crisps in its shops, the park now has no references to the Tayto, and no longer offers factory tours.

 Legal action

 In 2006, Tayto tried to compel Irish band Toasted Heretic to destroy all copies of their album Now in New Nostalgia Flavour, which featured an image based on the trademarked "Mr Tayto" icon, although the image had been used since 1988 on Toasted Heretic's cassette album Songs for Swinging Celibates.

 Advertising

 It's possible that Tayto could have been the first product to be advertised on Irish television, during Christmas of 1961, but this is difficult to confirm.
 Furthermore, Tayto had a number of popular advertisements featuring the tagline "They Ate The Wonder Of The World" in 1993 and the company also sponsored a GAA football match in 2005.
-In 2023, Tayto debuted a Christmas advert featuring Father Christmas.
+In 2023, Tayto debuted a Christmas advert featuring Santa Claus.